Northern Territory

 Judbarra/Gregory National Park

-InformationSatellite ViewGregory National Park and the surrounding area, 500 kms southwest of Darwin, is terrific for Grey Falcon, and the Victoria River (in the same area) the most accessible site for Purple-crowned Fairy-wren… -
+InformationSatellite ViewGregory National Park and the surrounding area, 500 kms southwest of Darwin, is possible site for nomadic Grey Falcons, and the Victoria River (in the same area) the most accessible site for Purple-crowned Fairy-wren… -

 InformationSatellite ViewMarraki Track which is a dirt road going many kilometres into the bush and eventually fording [in the dry season] the Adelaide River.
 It is great for finches, gerygones, Rufous-banded Honeyeater, Grey-crowned Babbler, White-bellied Cuckooshrike, Partidge Pigeon, Varied Lorikeet and Northern Rosellas.
 Of particular interest is Red-backed Kingfisher. -